Holiday Pleasures book 1

 Stonemeadows Hall, Kent

 Perhaps it was excitement that caused his every nerve to feel on edge.
-A man should feel excited to meet his fiancée’s family, shouldn’t he?
+A man should feel excited to meet his future bride’s family, shouldn’t he?
 Certainly not nervous, though.
 Not when that man was a viscount, accustomed to the sharp eyes and sharper tongues of the ton.

 But ever since Lord Oliver had written to approve James’s suit of the Honorable Louisa, James had felt nervous, as if something might go awry and upset his swiftly laid plans.
-Now that he was in the Olivers’ drawing room, his feeling of anxiety grew even stronger.
+Now that he was in the Olivers’ drawing room, the feeling grew even stronger.

 He sighed and walked to the window, but his eyes could hardly take in the well-tended grounds outside.
-Once again, he ran through his mental checklist of Reasons This Engagement Made Sense.
+Once again, he ran through his mental list of Reasons This Engagement Made Sense.

 First, Louisa was intelligent and poised.
 Second, she came from an old and established family.
 Third, he liked and respected her.
 And fourth and perhaps most important of all, she’d agreed to marry him after a courtship that even he would have to describe as perfunctory.